 “Or pretending to be,” I worried.

-“No, Catherine, I am genuinely happy with you, for the first time in ages.”
+“No, Catherine, I am genuinely happy with my life.
+With you.
+This is true for the first time in ages.”

 “Then our marriage is pretend?
 Is that what she meant?
 Did we not legally wed?”

 “We did,” Thaddeus assured me.
 “You were there; you heard the priest declare us man and wife.”

 “Then why did she use the word ‘pretend’?”

 “Because the woman is old and bitter and selfish and she would say anything to ruin what we have.”

 He watched my eyes grow wide as if I were insulted for my grandmother.